Group Life Insurance

 IMPORTANT:

-SSQ Insurance Group must be notified within 48 hours of an emergency, or when reasonably possible.
-Claims may be reduced if contact is not made with SSQ Financial Group within 48 hours of admission to hospital.
+SSQ/Beneva Insurance Group should be contacted before seeking medical care or they must be notified within 48 hours of an emergency.
+Claims may be reduced if contact is not made with SSQ/Beneva Financial Group within 48 hours of admission to hospital.

-If you need a copy of the Excess Medical (Travel) Brochure and/or your Membership Card, please drop by the Bursar’s Office and speak with the Human Resources & Compensation Officer.
+If you need a copy of the Excess Medical (Travel) Brochure and/or your Membership Card, please drop by the Bursar’s Office and speak with the Payroll & Benefits Specialist.

 Forms: